Yaşar University: Electronic Information and Documentation Center

 Yaşar University's Electronic Information and Documentation Center adds to the University's education and research mission at the national and international level.
 Students and faculty are able to access a wide variety of sources, including audio-visual materials, journals and newspapers.
 The Electronic Information and Documentation center is classified according to the Library of Congress Classification System.
 Electronic resources include: over 50,000 e-books and 25 databases that reach 19,000 e-journals.

 Media Center

 Yasar University hosts a hi-tech media center.
 It is the first Turkish university where TV and radio studios broadcast in high definition.
-The Media Center produces regular television and radio programmes in multiple languages and gives Yaşar University students the opportunity for hands-on experience with high quality equipment.
+The Media Center produces regular television and radio programmes in multiple languages.

 Alsancak Campus

 The Yaşar University Alsancak Campus was home to the School of Foreign Languages until 2014.
 In 2014, all departments are united in Selçuk Yaşar Campus.